 - Creative Sharpening with the Sharpening tool

 I go into more detail in the sections below.

 A new concept is that of Input Sharpening.
 The idea is to correct for diffraction caused by the lens, mainly due to smaller apertures.
 As a result, the Lens Correction tool – not the Sharpening tool – has a new on/off checkbox named Diffraction Correction.
 The kind of sharpening is called deconvolution sharpening.
 It is off by default.

 - there is no preference (yet) to enable Diffraction Correction by default

 Tip: to automatically apply Diffraction Correction, you can use a preset and use it always on import or capture.
 Better yet, I made the preset for you and you can download it for free as part of the upgraded Lens Correction presets and the larger Presets Collection Lens Composition.

 The Sharpening tool as we know it is for Creative Sharpening, as Capture One now calls it.
 User input is dependent on content.
 The Sharpening tool has two new features in 10.0.

-First, next to the well known three sliders you will find a fourth: Halo Suppression.
-This allows you to counter the negative effects of sharpening known as halo.
+First, next to the well known three sliders, you will find a fourth: Halo Suppression.
+This allows you to counter the negative effects of sharpening known as a halo.

-Second, when using Sharpening on an adjustment layer, you can now use all four sliders (instead of only Amount) on each layer, independent from other layers and the Background layer.
+Second, when using Sharpening on an adjustment layer, you can now use all four sliders (instead of only the Amount slider) on each layer, independent from other layers and the Background layer.
 This gives you much more control over the end result.
 This requires Engine 10, as discussed above.

 Last but not least, Output Sharpening is added.
-This relates to what you can do in addition to input and creative sharpening, and depends on kind and purpose of your output.
+This relates to what you can do in addition to input and creative sharpening and depends on the kind and purpose of your output.
 To dive into Output Sharpening go to the Process Recipes tool, not the Sharpening tool.